Sunday, April 30, 2023

 Mister Machine

 The criminal genius known as Mister Machine has no known true name despite having been active for over 90 years now.
 He's best known for his signature android minions, which are complex mechanisms covered in a layer of polymorphic gel that allows them to mold themselves into virtually any humanoid form.
 Their default appearance is identical to Mister Machine himself, making confrontations with the villain a confusing affair.
-This is further complicated by the fact that his own organic body was abandoned decades ago, with his living brain being transplanted into an identical android frame, making him nearly indistinguishable from his own minions without close examination.
+This is further complicated by the fact that his own organic body was abandoned decades ago, with his living brain being transplanted into an identical android frame.
+This makes him nearly indistinguishable from his own minions without close examination.
 He's also been known to use other, more powerful host bodies for specific schemes, but always seems to come back to a duplicate of his old organic form eventually.

 Mister Machine's other specialty is what he calls broadcast vril manipulation, a poorly understood energy that he can tune to greatly enhance both organic and mechanical allies.
 His ability to amp up all manner of allies makes him a popular figure in criminal circles, something he takes full advantage of.
 Trading favors with other supervillains and shady organizations lets him recruit assistance for his own plans with ease, and he's owed a lot of favors by a lot of people.
 He's even been know to work with some of the more morally flexible hero groups out there, and has been surprisingly reliable on such occasions - but he still expects reciprocal support if and when he calls in a hero's marker.